Iraq Blast Kills Two On Crew For CBS

 U.S. military authorities did not identify the soldier and the interpreter who were killed.
 Six other soldiers were wounded, the military said in a statement.

-The president of CBS News, Sean McManus, said that Dozier was undergoing a second round of surgery in Baghdad and that the network hoped she would be evacuated to Germany as soon as possible.
-Doctors successfully removed shrapnel from Dozier's head, but her more serious injuries are to her lower body, CBS News correspondent David Martin reported.
+Doctors in Iraq successfully removed shrapnel from Dozier's head, but her more serious injuries are to her lower body, CBS News correspondent David Martin reported.
 She had been in Iraq only for a few days on this visit and was in New York last weekend, according to McManus.

 The news team had been traveling in a convoy with the 4th Brigade Combat Team of the 4th Infantry Division, working on a Memorial Day report.
 On its Web site, CBS News said they had planned to stay out only a few hours in order to get back to their bureau to edit their report.